matt0164/weatherxm-python-playground/ROADMAP.md

 11. **Documentation Updates**: Regularly update the documentation to reflect new features, changes, and usage examples.

 ## Release Notes:

+### 2024-11-09 Requests_bug_fix
+-. **Fixed Error in fetching new API key due to missing requests module**: Ensure the requests library is properly imported and available in the environment.
+-. **Fixed Error when running fetch_weather_data script from settings.py**: The script raises a `ModuleNotFoundError` for the requests module when executed.

 ### 2024-11-08
 - **Data Fetching Bug**: When fetching data for periods longer than 2 days, the API returns repeated data from the last day.- **24 Hours Bug**: Corrected bug which would prevent users from retreiving more than 48 hours of data